SHAREing-DRI/SHAREing-DRI.github.io/collections/_tasks/008_wales.md

 layout: tasks
  # set date when task has been approved by consortium.
 Remove once completed.
 Will then go into history
 image: https://www.supercomputing.wales/wp-content/uploads/2023/01/lgo_supercomputingWales-1.png
+summary: Summary of code assessments delivered through Supercomputing Wales
 ---

 ## Fit to programme

 This task has been identified by the working groups as part of the agenda behind [WP 1.1](/about/workinggroups).

+The task number is 008.

 <!-- I need some pictures and links -->